sclorg/container-common-scripts/README.md

 Best-effort to remove the last set of images that have been built using the scripts.

 `make shellcheck`
+Check the shell syntax of the files specified by `$SHELLCHECK_FILES` variable.
+See `SHELLCHECK_FILES` variable description below for more info (default is `.`).
-Check the shell syntax of the files specified by `$SHELLCHECK_FILES` variable (one or more files or directories to be set in Makefile in the container image repo, default is `.`, which means a whole directory).
-The files matching this specification are then filtered, to not show results twice for symlinks and only files with a suffix `.sh` or shell shebang are scanned with the `shellcheck` utility.
+The files matching this specification are then filtered, to not show results twice for symlinks.
+Only files with a suffix `.sh` or shell shebang are scanned with the `shellcheck` utility.
 See `run-shellcheck.sh` in this repo for more detailed info.
 Once the shell syntax issues are fixed, CI that runs `make shellcheck` for each PR can be turned on by putting `.travis.yml` file into the root of the image's repository, see [.travis.yml](https://github.com/sclorg/container-common-scripts/blob/master/.travis.yml)